Almond Butter Cookies

 • No flour is needed.
 Traditional cookies call for flour, but these are completely flourless.
 It’s perfect if you follow a gluten-free diet.

 • Ready in 12 minutes.
-From prep to plate, these cookies take no time at all.
-Also, there is no chill time needed!
+From prep to plate, these cookies take no time at all, and there’s zero chilling required.

 • Perfect texture and flavor.
 Soft, chewy, and crisp around the edges.
-The cookies themselves are sweet and taste even better with some chocolate chips mixed through and a sprinkle of salt on top.
+The cookies themselves are sweet and taste even better with some chocolate chips mixed through and a sprinkle of salt on top (as told by my toughest critic- my partner).

 ★★★★★ REVIEW